 Curious Cat Culture in Ancient Egypt: Did They Worship Cats?

-Everyone knows cats are great at keeping pests out of the house, which was no different for ancient Egyptians.
+Everyone knows cats are skilled at keeping pests out of the house, and it was no different for ancient Egyptians.

-They kept the grain stores free of mice and chased off snakes and scorpions too!
+Cats kept the grain stores free of mice and chased off snakes & scorpions too!

 But was that enough to worship cats in the ancient world?